Hiimus/milestone-project-1/TESTING.md

 As a non-member, I want to know what kind of equipment this gym has, so that I can train with the equipment I want to train with.

-- On the **gallery page** the users can see different kind of equipments.
+- On the **gallery page** the users can see different kinds of equipment.

 As a non-member, I want to know who is running this gym, so that I can learn more about the owner.